brown-band/website/pages/scripts/1959-1960/fall/uri.md

 :sd[Band plays “There is Nothing Like a Dame” — marches into concert oval on “Billboard March”]

 A new brown song has been written by Mr.\
 Brown, class of :script-tab.
-The words to this song have been provided for you. join us in singing "You Men Down There"
+The words to this song have been provided for you. join us in singing “You Men Down There”

-:sd[Band plays "You Men Down There" — marches off on streetbeat.]
+:sd[Band plays “You Men Down There” — marches off on streetbeat.]